 Furthermore, the government has made it possible to make revenue/tax payments online.
 The government has already switched to banking channels for welfare payments distribution.
 Also, all the government expenditures are going to be carried out digitally, through banking channels.

 Going cashless has many benefits, from considering security issues relating to cash to the cost of printing notes and producing coins.
-It is easier for a government to tax a salary going through a bank; digital payments help a government collect tax.
+It is easier for a government to tax a salary going through a bank; digital payments help a government collect the tax.

-Digital payment systems and particularly fintech apps have seen rapid growth in the recent years.
-If all the plans by the government on increasing banking access are implemented, payment landscape in Nepal will look totally different within a few years, and cash will no longer remain a king.
+Digital payment systems and particularly fintech apps have seen rapid growth in recent years.
+If all the plans by the government on increasing banking access are implemented, the payment landscape in Nepal will look totally different within a few years, and cash will no longer remain a king.

 Payment Methods in Nepal: Major highlights from Global Findex Database 2017

-- 45% of adult population in Nepal has an account in a financial institution.
+- 45% of the adult population in Nepal has an account in a financial institution.
 A whopping 20% of the population doesn’t have a bank account because financial institutions are too far away.

-- 2% of the adult population used internet to pay bills in the past year.
-However, near 0% of the population from the rural area used internet to pay bills in the same year.
+- 2% of the adult population used the internet to pay bills in the past year.
+However, near 0% of the population from the rural area used the internet to pay bills in the same year.
 It shows a geographical disparity.

-- 2% of the population used internet to buy something online in the past year.
+- 2% of the population used the internet to buy something online in the past year.
 This figure was non-existent in the previous years (2011 and 2014).
 It shows an increasing trend of internet banking to make payments.

 - 4% of the adult population paid utility bills cashless, using a financial institution account.
-However, negligible (almost 0%) portion of the population paid utility bills using a mobile phone.
+However, a negligible (almost 0%) portion of the population paid utility bills using a mobile phone.
 Rest paid utility bills using cash.

 - 4% of the adult population received wages in a financial institution account.